The derived-discrete algebras over the real numbers: The `only if' part

 If $\mathcal{M}$ is v-uniform with $\xc$, by Lemma \ref{oneornon}, we only need to consider two cases: there is no arrow or only one arrow in the cycle with modulation $\overline{\xc}$.
 By Lemma~\ref{vuniformtogentle}, we only need to prove that each component of $\xc\Gamma/J$ is one cycle and without clock condition.

 In the first case, $\Gamma=Q\sqcup Q$ and each connected component of $\xc\Gamma/J$ is one-cycle without clock condition by Lemma \ref{rtc}.
 In the second case, by Lemma \ref{fiber of chain}, two fibers of the cycle in $Q$ form the only cycle in $\Gamma$.
-It is without clock condition by the following two facts.
-The fibers of paths having uniform orientation in the cycle of $Q$ also have uniform orientation in the cycle of $\Gamma$ (by construction of $\Gamma$) and each path in $I$ has exactly two fibers in $J$ (by Lemma \ref{fiber of chain}). \end{proof}
+To see that it is without clock condition, we use the following facts.
+The fibers of paths having uniform orientation in the cycle of $Q$ also have uniform orientation in the cycle of $\Gamma$ (by construction of $\Gamma$) and each path in $I$ has exactly two fibers in $J$ (by Lemma \ref{fiber of chain}).
+Hence the difference of numbers of clockwise and counterclockwise relations in the cycle of $\Gamma$ doubles that of $Q$. \end{proof}